#12: Alpine Driving School

 While I was smart enough to figure out how to wrangle an award ticket across the Atlantic as a university student in 1994, I hadn’t exactly honed my life skills in common sense.
 The good thing about life, however, is that it will teach you lessons along the road.
 This is the story of what I learned by accident in what I like to call “Alpine Driving School.”

 It was a cold and snowy January morning when my friend Lisa and I arrived by overnight train into the mountain town of Innsbruck, Austria.
 We had no plan, just backpacks and winter clothes more suitable for Alabama then the Alps.
-We ignored the information desks and hostel helpers in the train station, took our our Let’s Go, and sleepily stumbled out into the snowy day.
+We ignored the information desks and hostel helpers in the train station, took our our Let’s Go, and sleepily stumbled out into the snowy day, knowing very well of the perils of going out in the snow unprotected and despite the fact that the area we were staying in had undergone reportedly—by an injury lawyer—over 20 personal injury lawsuits in the last month.

 (Let me digress to say that in 1994, Let’s Go was the guide book that everyone backpacking Europe had stashed in their gear.
 Lonely Planet wasn’t much on the scene, and since there was no tripadvisor, hostels.com, or googlemaps yet, a traveler had only this typically incorrect and outdated information and their intuition to figure out where the hell they were and which direction they should turn outside the train station door to navigate to the center of town and away from the ghetto.)